-- U.S. Probation reserves the right to modify the conditions of this job announcement, to withdraw the announcement, or to fill the position sooner than the closing date without prior notice.
+- U.S. Probation reserves the right to modify the conditions of a job announcement, to withdraw the announcement, or to fill the position sooner than the closing date without prior notice.

-- U.S. Probation reserves the right to fill multiple positions from this announcement.
+- U.S. Probation reserves the right to fill multiple positions from any announcement.

 - U.S. Probation requires employees to adhere to a Code of Ethics and Conduct for Judicial Employees.